• State Regulations in Kentucky

 Buying From an Individual

 If you're buying a vehicle from an individual, you'll probably want to do some research.
-Our Vehicle History Reports section will get you started.
-You may also want to check out the National Insurance Crime Bureau (NICB) to find out if the vehicle you wish to purchase has been seriously damaged.
+You may want to check out the National Insurance Crime Bureau (NICB) to find out if the vehicle you wish to purchase has been seriously damaged.

 Make sure that the individual notifies you of a salvage title, as well.
 Do a thorough inspection of the vehicle, and ask about a salvage title if you have suspicions.